-The following list of resources have been compiled to help you identify career pathways and to improve your success in your job search.
+The following list of resources have been compiled to help you identify career pathways and to improve success in your job search.

-For paid employment, Cooperative Education is the way to go.
-In Co-op, students are hired with companies and government agencies to do skilled, paid, full-time employment for a semester.
-Students can do up to 6 semesters of Co-op--two full years of experience!
+For paid employment, Co-operative Education is the way to go.
+Through Co-operative Education, students are hired with companies and government agencies to do skilled, paid, full-time employment for a semester or two.
+Students can do up to 6 semesters of Co-op — two full years of experience!

 How can you show employers the types of skills, knowledge, and values that you can offer?
 An e-Portfolio is an increasingly important requirement of the job search.
 Consider taking a portfolio building course (e.g. CMNS 200) or experiment with free e-portfolio building websites.